 Letterman is known for successfully keeping his romantic and private life under tight wraps from the media.
-He was married to Michele Cook from 1969-'77.
-He has also been romantically linked to comedienne/writer Merrill Markoe.
+He was married to Michele Cook from 1969-'77, after which he was romantically linked to comedienne/writer Merrill Markoe.
 He then began a relationship with production manager Regina Lasko in the mid '80s.

-Letterman and Lasko celebrated the birth of their son in 2003, and named him after Letterman's father, Harry Joseph Letterman.
+Letterman and Lasko celebrated the birth of their son in 2003, and named him after the TV host's father, Harry Joseph Letterman.
 On March 19, 2009, the couple wed in a private courthouse ceremony in Choteau, Montana, and Letterman announced his nuptials during the taping of his March 23rd show.

-But only months later their relationship was rocked by a cheating scandal.
+Only months later, their relationship was rocked by a cheating scandal.
 On October 1, 2009, Letterman announced on his show that he was the victim of an extortion attempt related to his infidelity.
-On the same day, Robert "Joe" Halderman, a CBS News producer and boyfriend of Letterman's longtime assistant Stephanie Birkitt, was arrested for allegedly trying to extort $2 million from Letterman by threatening to expose his affair with Birkitt.
-In 2010 Halderman pleaded guilty to attempted grand larceny and was sentenced to six months in jail, but was released after four months.
+That day, Robert "Joe" Halderman, a CBS News producer and boyfriend of Letterman's longtime assistant Stephanie Birkitt, was arrested for allegedly trying to extort $2 million from Letterman by threatening to expose his affair with Birkitt.
+In 2010, Halderman pleaded guilty to attempted grand larceny and was sentenced to six months in jail, but was released after four months.

 After news of the scandal broke, Letterman also apologized to his wife on-air: “She has been horribly hurt by my behavior, and when something happens like that, if you hurt a person and it's your responsibility, you try to fix it."